DarienLibrary/website_content/content/_finished/bookgroups/bookgroups.md

 ### Questions about Book Groups

 **What are Books in a Bag?**<br />
-Books in a Bag are bags of 10 books with a reader's guide that your book group can check out for six weeks.
+Books in a Bag are bags of 10 books that your book group can check out for six weeks.

 **Can my book group register with the Library?**<br />
 Yes!
 Just [register online](/bookgroups-register "Register your book group").
 One or more members of your book group needs to be a resident of Darien.
 Books in a bag are available only to book groups that are registered with us.